 Homework: Have students individually (or as part of small teams) research the standard masses of implements used in various sports, such as golf (clubs), baseball (bats), or tennis (rackets), and the masses of the balls used in these sports.
 Have them share their findings with the class the next day.
 A topic of discussion could be how the masses of the balls compare to the masses of the implements used to hit them.
-In particular, the masses of the implements must be considerably more than the masses of the balls being struck with them, so that the ball's velocity will change much more than that of the implement.
+In particular, the masses of the ball's velocity will change much more than that of the implement.
 However, if the implement is too massive, it will be hard for the player to swing, thus reducing the ball's velocity.
 Generally, the implements have been engineered to maximize ball speed.